B0neShAd0w/Hacktoria/Rabbit Hole.md

 ### Step 05:

-After extracting the file from the previous step we are presented with a picture of a location.
+After extracting the file from the previous step we are presented with a image of a location.

 ![image-step-05-fkgvdgfdmw](https://user-images.githubusercontent.com/117080369/207862328-ef0bbfa8-d8e0-449d-a1f2-a585ee4daa2e.jpg)